JJ/R-dupNodes/README.md

 ## License

 The contents of this repository are (c) JJ Merelo, 2024, and are released under the GPL 3 license.
-Please check the [LICENSE](LICENSE) for details.